-Best initial price for shrink-wrapped set of 2 vols. of The Invention of the White Race by Theodore W. Allen -- CLICK HERE
+Shrinkwrapped set of 2 vols. of The Invention of the White Race by Theodore W. Allen from Amazon -- CLICK HERE

-Best initial price for shrinkwrapped set of 2 vols. of The Invention of the White Race by Theodore W. Allen -- CLICK HERE
+Shrinkwrapped set of 2 vols. of The Invention of the White Race by Theodore W. Allen from Barnes and Noble -- CLICK HERE

 Jeffrey B. Perry, “The Developing Conjuncture and Some Insights From Hubert Harrison and Theodore W. Allen on the Centrality of the Fight Against White Supremacy,” "Cultural Logic" (2010).
 Addendum (pp. 114-7) discusses how "Daedalus" handled it.